 Past Tense: The most commonly used tense in storytelling, past tense, allows for a reflective and sometimes nostalgic tone.
 It suggests that the story has already happened, which can give the narrative a sense of completeness and reliability.
 It’s particularly effective in maintaining consistency across multiple narrators’ perspectives, as the narrator has a complete overview of events and outcomes, allowing for foreshadowing and reflection.

 Present Tense: Present tense brings immediacy and urgency to the narrative, making the reader feel as though they are experiencing events alongside the characters.
 This can be highly engaging, especially in action-packed or emotionally charged scenes.
-However, when dealing with multiple perspectives, present tense can be challenging as it requires careful handling to keep the narrative flow smooth and coherent without confusing the reader.
+However, when dealing with perspectives, present tense can be challenging as it requires careful handling to keep the narrative flow smooth and coherent without confusing the reader.

 Each combination of narrative voice and tense offers unique advantages and challenges.
-First-person can make multiple perspectives more personal and immersive, while third person omniscient can provide a more cohesive and all-encompassing view of the narrative world.
+First-person can make alternate perspectives more personal and immersive, while third person omniscient can provide a more cohesive and all-encompassing view of the narrative world.
 Similarly, past tense might offer a more orderly and reflective narrative, whereas present tense can heighten the emotional and experiential impact of the story.
 The choice depends largely on the story’s nature and the effect the writer wishes to achieve.

 Practical Examples from Literature